U.S. State Department says concerned by reports of Chinese interference in South China Sea

 Vietnam on Friday accused a Chinese oil survey vessel and its escorts of violating its sovereignty and demanded that China remove the ships from Vietnamese waters.

+The State Department also said that China’s growing pressure on ASEAN countries to accept provisions that seek to restrict their right to partner with third party companies or countries further reveal its intent to assert control over oil and gas resources in the South China Sea.

+“China’s reclamation and militarization of disputed outposts in the South China Sea...including the use of maritime militia to intimidate, coerce, and threaten other nations, undermine the peace and security of the region,” it said.

-Reporting by Nandita Bose; Editing by Steve Orlofsky
+Reporting by Nandita Bose; Editing by Steve Orlofsky and Diane Craft